-The SOAR Dialogue Group is a monthly virtual call for SOAR caseworkers across the state and anyone else interested in SOAR.
-The SOAR Dialogue Group meets on the third Thursday of every month from 10-11 am.
-During this meeting, SOAR caseworkers discuss relevant topics to improve their SOAR cases, problem solve, and hear about best practices being used in other communities.
-You must register for each meeting on the NCCEH Events calendar page: https://www.ncceh.org/events/month/.
+The SOAR Dialogue Group is a monthly conference call for trained SOAR caseworkers from across the state.
+The SOAR Dialogue Group phone call is on the third Thursday of every month from 10-11 am.
+During this phone call, SOAR caseworkers discuss relevant topics to improve their SOAR cases, problem solve, and hear about best practices being used in other communities.